Healthy Homes Assessment Ngaio

 Home Assessments Ngaio for Rental Properties

-• Is the sub floor space protected and does it have a moisture barrier in place?
+• Does the subfloor space insulated and is a ground moisture barrier in place?

-• Is the ceiling insulation in require of topping up? need to be topped up or replaced?
+• Does the ceiling insulation need to be topped up or replaced?

-• Does the house have enough air circulation, including extractor fans?
+• Does the house has enough ventilation, including extractor fans?

 home assessments for rental properties